So you want to live on a boat?

 When people find out you live on a boat, reactions range from “I’ve always wanted to do that” to “I could never do it”, and sometimes, “you must be crazy!”
 Liveaboards are viewed by the general public as slightly eccentric and unique individuals.
 And once you spend some time with liveaboards, this opinion usually holds true!
 If you’re one of the many who dreams of living aboard a boat, read on…

 For most people, the idea of living aboard starts with a dream.
-Maybe you spent a day sailing with friends.
-Or you attended a BBQ at a marina and met some liveaboards.
+And during these crazy times, living on a boat seems the ultimate way to escape the grid.
+Maybe you spent a day sailing with friends and want to try the lifestyle yourself.
 Perhaps you saw a movie where living aboard looked like a lot of fun.
 If you already have a boat, you might start taking longer and longer cruises until you don’t want to go home at all.
 “I could live on a boat full time” you say!
 The next thing you know, the house and everything in it is up for sale.

 It’s often men who have the irresistible urge to escape the rat race and live on a boat.
 But there are lots of women who want to join their partner in the ultimate adventure.
 Whereas men outnumber women by a good ratio at any marina, there are a few hardy ladies who live aboard by themselves.

 But anybody who wants to live on a boat wonders if it can really be done.
 How much will it cost?
 Where will I live?
 Where will I put all my stuff?
 Will everyone think I’m crazy?
 Am I crazy?
 It’s important to ask yourself these questions.
 If you can live with the answers, then you can probably live aboard.